 Radiation therapists collaborate with a diverse health care team to provide treatment to patients in primarily in hospitals and physician clinics.
 Here are just some of the things you’ll do as a radiation therapist:

 - Collaborate with physicians and other members of the health care team

 Students preparing for careers in radiation therapy major in health science technology if they apply to Northwestern Memorial Hospital through the Elmhurst University affiliation.
 Northwestern Memorial Hospital prefers science related majors for students applying after they receive an undergraduate degree.

 If accepted, students will complete three years of college courses on site at Elmhurst University and then the final phase of clinical/academic education (14 months) on site at Northwestern Memorial Hospital.
 Students apply to NMH during junior year.
-Upon successful completion of the courses and training for this track, students will receive a certificate of completion and be eligible to take required certifying examinations in addition to earning a bachelor’s degree from Elmhurst.
+Upon successful completion of the courses and training for this track, students will receive a certificate of completion and be eligible to take required national certifying examinations in addition to earning a bachelor’s degree from Elmhurst.
 Students accepted into the program pay Elmhurst tuition and fees for Elmhurst and Northwestern Memorial Hospital courses.
 Additional fees may be required by the hospital as well.
 The hospital is located at 541 N. Fairbanks Court, Suite 950 in Chicago, IL 60611.